I’m available for club lectures, after-dinner speeches, motivational speeches, special events and much more.

 - We had a grand party at the beginning of October to celebrate the re-launch of our elegant upstairs showrooms.
 Tom Cunliffe did the honours and kept everyone chuckling with his tales of quirky chandlers that he has encountered over the years.
 Arthur Beale’s Chandlery

-- ‘Our instructors found your talk fascinating and immensely entertaining.
+- Our instructors found your talk fascinating and immensely entertaining.
 The conference was a great success.
 The Royal Yachting Association

 I tailor these to the needs of each situation, lands-folk or sailors, but they are agreed by all to be first-class entertainment with solid material backing up the laughs.
 I have addressed diverse groups ranging from the august members of The Atheneum to the outstandingly ‘non-PC’ Southwest Shingles Yacht Club.
 Generally, I rope together a number of anecdotes from my life at sea, either to follow the theme of the evening, to reinforce some point I’m asked to make, or simply to entertain the diners as they enjoy their port.
 Send me an enquiry, stating expected audience numbers, to enquire about fees and availability.

-- I just wanted to say thank you for a tremendous presentation at the Athenaeum last week.
+- Thank you for a tremendous presentation at the Athenaeum.
 What a tour de force!
-Witty (verging on the hilarious even), informative and so easily delivered – despite the lack of notes.
-We all had a great time listening to you and, of course, how true everything was that you had to say.
+Witty (verging on the hilarious even), informative and so easily delivered – with no notes.
 The Athenaeum

-- Thank you for your brilliant speech on Saturday.
+- A brilliant speech.
 It was great to see the numbers up again and the crowd avidly listening to your enthralling stories of the Hamble in the 70s.
 You gave the evening humour, perspective and warmth.
-Everyone left with a big smile on their faces.’Solent Old Gaffers
+Everyone left with a big smile on their faces.
+Solent Old Gaffers

 - Just to let you know that folks here are still buzzing about your talk.
 It almost recalls Henry IV – “And gentlemen in England now abed will think themselves accursed they were not here….”
 Dublin Bay